Bruce Tarr

-Bruce E. Tarr (born January 2, 1964) is an American politician who serves as a Republican member and Minority Leader of the Massachusetts Senate.
+Bruce E. Tarr (born January 2, 1964) is an American politician and member of the Republican party who serves as the Minority Leader of the Massachusetts Senate.
 Since 1995 he has represented the 1st Essex and Middlesex District.
 He is a member of the United States Republican Party and a former member of the Massachusetts House of Representatives.

 The 1st Essex and Middlesex district includes 19 communities: the cities of Gloucester and Newburyport and the towns of Boxford, Essex, Georgetown, Groveland, Hamilton, Ipswich, Manchester-by-the-Sea, Middleton, Newbury, Precincts 5A, 7, and 8 in North Andover, North Reading, Rockport, Rowley, Salisbury, Topsfield, Wenham, and West Newbury.

 Early life

 Tarr was born in Gloucester, Massachusetts.
 He is a graduate of Suffolk University, for his undergraduate and J.D. studies.

 Massachusetts House of Representatives

 Tarr served as a member of the Massachusetts House of Representatives from 1991 to 1995.

 Massachusetts Senate

 Tarr was elected to the Massachusetts Senate in 1994, and assumed office on January 3, 1995.
 He has served as the Minority Leader since 2011.